-- (a) The subdivider shall install streetlights as determined by the director of engineering and resource protection director and in accordance with article II, division 7 of the zoning ordinance and the Systreetlight standards Ppolicy, as approved by the governing body, in those subdivisions which require the construction of streets.
+(a) The subdivider shall install streetlights as determined by the director of engineering and resource protection director and in accordance with article II, division 7 of the zoning ordinance and the Systreetlight standards Ppolicy, as approved by the governing body, in those subdivisions which require the construction of streets.
 The subdivider shall deposit with the agent one year's rent for the streetlight system prior to approval of the final plan.
-If the streets within the subdivision are not accepted by the transportation department prior to the end of the one-year billing period covered by the deposit, the subdivider shall compensate the county for any additional rental charges incurred prior to release of the subdivision surety. - (b) Streetlights, in subdivisions with private streets, shall be installed by the subdivider as determined by the director of engineering and resource protection director and in accordance with article II, division 7 of the zoning ordinance and the Sstreetlight standards Ppolicy, as approved by the governing body.
+If the streets within the subdivision are not accepted by the transportation department prior to the end of the one-year billing period covered by the deposit, the subdivision surety.

+(b) Streetlights, in subdivisions with private streets, shall be installed by the subdivider as determined by the director of engineering and resource protection director and in accordance with article II, division 7 of the zoning ordinance and the Sstreetlight standards Ppolicy, as approved by the governing body.
 Such streetlights shall be maintained and all operating expenses paid by the homeowners' association or other legal entity responsible for such expenses.
 The establishment of a homeowners' association or other legal entity shall be demonstrated to the satisfaction of the county attorney.